josemasa13/journaling_serverless_app/README.md

 }
 ```

-* `UpdateTodo` - should update a TODO item created by a current user.
-A shape of data send by a client application to this function can be found in the `UpdateTodoRequest.ts` file
+* `UpdateJournalItem` - should update a TODO item created by a current user.
+A shape of data send by a client application to this function can be found in the `UpdateJournalItemRequest.ts` file

 It receives an object that contains three fields that can be updated in a TODO item: